Find Grad Schools

 Master’s Degrees in Alternative Medical Support Services

 There are 4 schools in the United States where you can get your master's degree in alternative medical support.
-In recent years, the majority of the students getting degrees in this area were female, and 36% were from an underrepresented racial-ethnic group.
-Also, 5.1% of alternative medical support graduates were international students.
+This degree is more popular with female students, and about 17% of recent graduates were from an underrepresented racial-ethnic group.

 Education Levels of Alternative Medical Support Majors